-An association of persons must lodge an application with the Commissioner at the TEU to qualify for exemption from income tax under section 10(1)(e)(i)(cc).
-See the Annexure for the contact details of the TEU.
+An association of persons must lodge an application with the Commissioner at the TEU in order to qualify for exemption from income tax under section 10(1)(e)(i)(cc).
+The contact details of the TEU and the application procedure are available on the SARS website.
 It will be determined on application whether the requirements discussed in 4.1.3 have been met.
 Additional conditions may be prescribed to ensure that the above requirements are met.